swobspace/wobauth/README.md

   ... add your associations and methods ... end
 ```
-**DO NOT USE :validatable**, since ''wobauth'' uses :username as authentication key
+**DO NOT USE :validatable**, since wobauth uses :username as authentication key
 (devise default :email, will be required if you use :validatable).

 ### Authorized_for types